outaTiME/broccoli-replace/README.md

 If set to `true`, we preserve the `prefix` in target.

-> Check out [pattern-replace](https://github.com/outaTiME/pattern-replace#preserveprefix) documentation for more details.
+> This only applies for simple variable lookup mechanism and `patterns.replacement` is an string.

 #### delimiter
 Type: `String`